SalusaSecondus/CryptoGotchas/domain_separation.md

 ## Things which use domain separation

-Though domain separation as a concept can be used with just abouut anything, there are a few primitives where you see (and need) it more commonly:
+Though domain separation as a concept can be used with just about anything, there are a few primitives where you see (and need) it more commonly:

 - [Random Oracles](https://en.wikipedia.org/wiki/Random_oracle) / [Hash Functions](https://en.wikipedia.org/wiki/Hash_function):
   These are a building block of many other cryptographic constructions and if you use the same hash function in different parts of the protocol, sometimes public parts of the protocol can reveal useful state about secret parts.